-Over the past two years, the NITC has also realized significant achievements in each of the seven criteria set forth in Section 86-524(2).

-- The NITC's vision is being realized and short-term and long-term strategies have been articulated and employed.
+- Over the past two years, the NITC has also realized significant achievements in each of the seven criteria set forth in Section 86-524(2). - The NITC's vision is being realized and short-term and long-term strategies have been articulated and employed.
 The NITC has developed a vision statement, goals, and strategic initiatives to articulate its vision and to highlight technology projects which have strategic importance to the State of Nebraska. - The statewide technology plan prepared annually by the NITC has been an effective vehicle for identifying key projects, building stakeholder support, coordinating efforts, and communicating with policy makers. - The NITC website serves as an information technology clearinghouse.
-In addition, the Community Council produces a newsletter to inform stakeholders of new research and developments.
-The Community Council is also using social media to share information about broadband development in Nebraska. - In order to encourage interoperability and standardization, the NITC has adopted over 40 standards and guidelines.
-Within the past two years, six new or revised standards and guidelines have been adopted. - Recommendations made by the commission to the Governor and Legislature have assisted policy and funding decisions.
+In addition, the Community Council produces a blog to inform stakeholders of new research and developments.
+The Community Council is also using social media to share information about broadband development in Nebraska.

+- In order to encourage interoperability and standardization, the NITC has adopted over 90 technical standards and guidelines. - Recommendations made by the commission to the Governor and Legislature have assisted policy and funding decisions.
 The review process and prioritization of new IT projects provides policy makers with information about the objectives, justification, technical impact, costs, and risks of proposed systems. - The NITC encourages and facilitates input and involvement of all interested parties by engaging in collaborative processes, involving five advisory councils, the Technical Panel, and numerous workgroups and subcommittees.
-Additionally information is publicly distributed and public input is encouraged. - The NITC is addressing long-term infrastructure innovation, improvement, and coordination through Network Nebraska and related initiatives.
+Additionally information is publicly distributed and public input is encouraged. - The NITC is addressing long-term infrastructure innovation, improvement, and coordination through Network Nebraska and by supporting the Rural Broadband Task Force.